krVishesh/IoT-Car/README.md

 - Keep firmware updated for optimal performance
 - Ensure proper wiring to prevent short circuits

+## 🛑 Known Issues & Recommendations

+- **Low Torque**: The current 720 coreless motors may not generate enough torque for heavy loads or steep inclines.
+Consider using motors with higher torque ratings if you need more power.
+- **Tire Grip**: For optimal performance, use tires with high friction (grippy rubber tires).
+Slippery or hard plastic tires will reduce traction and make it difficult for the car to move efficiently, especially on smooth surfaces.

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.